gnh1201/topic-activitypub/cache.md

 Cloudflare supports caching sizes up to 100MB per file (on the free plan), so integrating it with existing cloud infrastructure can lead to significant network acceleration effects.

 ### Cloudflare WARP with Squid Cache (Outbound)
 You can accelerate your network by enabling the proxy mode of [Cloudflare WARP](https://one.one.one.one/) (please refer to the official documentation on how to enable it) and integrating it with [Squid Cache](https://www.squid-cache.org/).
-Outbound network traffic occurs when communicating with ActivityPub relays, performing recipient verification, etc. An example of a suitable `squid.conf` configuration is as follows:
+Outbound network traffic occurs when communicating with ActivityPub relays, performing message validation, etc. An example of a suitable `squid.conf` configuration is as follows:

 ```
 cache_peer 127.0.0.1 parent 40000 0 no-query default